 It’s almost too good to be true!

 Related: Be sure to try our Keto Chocolate Chip Cookies too!
-They’re the best you’ll ever taste!
+They’re my favorite!

 The Butter: Plugrá® Unsalted Butter